 New pipelines transporting natural gas and gas liquids would cut across hundreds of miles through Appalachia and beyond, putting people, land and water at risk.
 Here, residents along the route share their stories.
 Cletus and Beverly Bohon Montgomery County, Va.…

-Ohio has more frack waste disposal wells than any other Appalachian states, receiving millions of barrels a year.
+Ohio has more frack waste disposal wells than any other Appalachian state and receives millions of barrels of the toxic waste each year.

 As fracking and related infrastructure expand, so does the industry’s impacts on local residents.